 Documenting, cataloging, preserving, and storing artifacts costs a great deal of money.
 Because each museum has a defined mission and limited resources, each will accept only what suits that mission.
 The HHS declines items that do not meet our collecting criteria, if we already own an example of the offered item, or if condition of the offered item is poor.

 Why and how is ownership of my donation formally transferred to the Hardwick Historical Society?

-In order for the HHS to incorporate new acquisitions into its catalog, it must first have legal possession of that object.
+In order for the HHS to incorporate new acquisitions into its catalog, we must first have legal possession of that object.
 To complete the donation process, the HHS volunteer will provide two copies of a “Deed of Gift” – a form that legally and irrevocably transfers ownership to the HHS.
 The HHS retains one copy, while the donor retains the other for his/her records.
 The Deed of Gift is the donor’s official gift receipt and may be used as proof of donation for tax purposes.

 What recognition do donors receive?

 When we exhibit artifacts, we acknowledge the donors via the display label.
 A donor may specify how she/he wishes their name to be listed (within the limits of length and good taste).
 Donors may not place special conditions on how the HHS displays or labels their donation.